-A strong north-easterly wind in Siberia and Central Asia that is hot in the summer and freezing in the winter.
-It’s called the purga in the Arctic tundra and the burga in Alaska.
+A strong northeasterly wind in Siberia and Central Asia that is hot in the summer and freezing in the winter.
+It’s called the purga when it flows over Arctic tundra and the burga in Alaska.

 A hot, dry, dusty wind that moves air from the Sahara into northern Africa and Italy.
-Over the Mediterranean it picks up moisture and becomes humid.
-Caused by a band of low pressure moving east across the southern Mediterranean.
+Over the Mediterranean it picks up moisture and becomes humid; it is caused by a band of low pressure moving east across the southern Mediterranean.

 A föhn wind draws air up one side of a mountain, where it cools and sheds its moisture as precipitation, and then warms as it compresses coming down the other side of the mountain.

 A Föhn wind that moves over the Sudeten Mountains into Germany and Poland.
-Apparently from a dialectal version of Matz, the surname of a shepherd who first identified its telltale cloud formation in the mountains.
+The term apparently comes from a dialectal version of Matz, the surname of a shepherd who first identified its telltale cloud formation in the mountains.